dirigiblelabs/curriculum-2017/DayanaKaramiteva/Create a data structure.md

 6. Fill in all the information and click *OK* to save it.

-7. Repeat step 6 to add as many columns definitions as you would like and click *Next*.
+7. Repeat step 6 to add as many column definitions as you would like and click *Next*.

 8. Choose a name for your data structure and then click *Finish*.